notoddity/sls-flask/README.md

 ### Why?
-I previously forked serverless-flask which was good to learn from but I wanted to create a new template for myself and other to use on a Seperate project.
+I previously forked serverless-flask which was good to learn from but I wanted to create a new template for myself and others to use on a seperate project.
 I wanted clear documentation on how to setup and deploy a new flask microservice.
+Using custom domains and setting up base_url's for multiple endpoints based on your git resposity branch so multiple developers can deploy test environments easily.

 ### Index
 - [Getting Started](https://github.com/NotOddity/sls-flask#getting-started)